lukearcamo/lukearcamo.github.io/_posts/2023-06-21-four-ways-to-forgiveness-ursula-k-leguin.md

 ### 1.1.
 Culture
 * Realistic due to clear influences from our own world’s slave trade
-* I can also see influences from Hawai’i’s history (plantations, big five oligarchy) – this was my IB extended essay topic so it’s cool to see it here again
+* I can also see influences from Hawaiʻi’s history (plantations, big five oligarchy) – this was my IB extended essay topic so it’s cool to see it here again
 * Like on the planet Seggri (another book review coming soon!), Le Guin flips our own world history – the dark-skinned Werelians are the owners and the light-skinned Werelians are the assets.
 * Werel is not a monoculture.
 In fact, the only monocultural aspect is slavery, and that was due to Voe Dean hegemony.
 Otherwise, there were so many different groups all interacting with each other in complicate ways.
 * I should also probably discuss the culture of Hain, eighty light years from Werel and Yeowe, described in A Man of the People.